Rupicapra: Taxonomy

-The Apennine chamois (Rupicapra pyrenaica ornata) is a subspecies of the Pyrenean chamois, a goat-like mammal found in the mountains of Europe.
+Description

 Both male and female have hook-shaped horns that slightly curl backwards and grow little by little each year, never falling off.
-Their coats are light brown in the summer and darker in the winter, with a light colored mark on the throat.
+Their coats are light brown and short-haired in the summer, and darker and longer-haired in the winter; the head has two pale creamy-white patches, from the nose to between the horns, and from the chin round the cheeks and behind the eyes to just below the ears; the pale patches are separated by dark stripes from the mouth up through the eye to the back of the head.
 There are also two darker bands on their flanks.